ONE-ACT PLAY FESTIVAL

 8. Selection: The play selection process begins with evaluation by our team of readers, who will independently score each play according to their assessment of plot, character, dialogue, language, theatricality and their own emotional response.

-9. Performance: Plays selected as finalists will be staged as full productions at the Manatee Performing Arts Center in Bradenton, Florida, and will be adjudicated by three theatre professionals.
+9. Performance: Plays selected as finalists will be staged as full productions at the Jane B. Cook Theatre, FSU/Asolo Center for the Performing Arts in Sarasota, Florida, and will be adjudicated by three theatre professionals.
 Winners will be announced following the final performance.
 Playwright attendance is welcomed but not required.

 We suggest you read “How to format your script” by Sam Graber on the website of The Playwrights’ Center: https://pwcenter.org/playwriting-toolkit/how-format-your-script — a correctly formatted script is easier to read and evaluate.
 A Word template which you may find helpful is available for download.